-Well, did you know you can actually make your own VANILLA EXTRACT?
+Well, did you know you don’t have to buy vanilla? can actually make your own VANILLA EXTRACT?

 However, big fat, juicy vanilla beans can be purchased in bulk through various on-line outlets.

 I wrapped these beans in jute just for this photo but they arrived in my mailbox in vacuum-sealed packaging.